Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 Cons

-- Fewer Plan Choices: Safeco’s range of available plans may be more limited compared to other providers, offering fewer coverage options for physicians.
+- Fewer Plan Choices: Safeco’s range of available plans for physicians may be more limited than that of other providers.

 - Slow Claims Processing: Physicians have reported slow claims processing times with Safeco, causing delays.